vishavjitparihar/MERN_Training/Week_2/react-practice/react.md

 ## Virtual DOM
 - React's core philosphy is that the user interface (UI) should be a function of the application's state
     - UI = f(state)
-- Whenever the "state" changes in React, React will automatically upfate the page on your behalf
+- Whenever the "state" changes in React, React will automatically update the page on your behalf
-- The virtual DOM is a JavaScript, in-memory representation of the actula DOM
+- The virtual DOM is a JavaScript, in-memory representation of the actual DOM
     - As such, it it faster to interact with
-- React wull read the cirtual DOM, and if anything has changed when state chnages, it will redraw the changes to the actual DOM
+- React will read the virtual DOM, and if anything has changed when state chnages, it will redraw the changes to the actual DOM
-    - The virtual DOM is REact;s way of interfacing with the native DOM]
+    - The virtual DOM is React's way of interfacing with the native DOM
-- React will intelligently only re-render/ redraw elements that have changes
+- React will intelligently only re-render/redraw elements that have changes
     - When a change is made, it looks at the old copy  of the tree and the new copy of the tree, and only makes changes where things have changed

 ## JSX